-One sided hypot hesis test

-$H_0: \oslash HB = 0$ $H_1: \oslash HB = 1$

 portfolio size п mean std. dev. t-value

-1+1 15042 447.40 1104.78 49.67
+1+1 15042 447,4 0 1104,78 49,67

-9+1 5270 664.95 1219.68 39.58
+9+1 5270 664,95 1219,68 39,58

-29+1 1633 674.25 1284.77 21.21
+29+1 1633 674,25 1284,77 21,21

-49+1 601 616.50 1363.05 11.09
+49+1 601 616,50 1363,05 11,09

 As stated above, four main reasons could be held responsible for the home bias in M&A transactions, i.e. higher synergies in connection with saving of integration costs, better monitoring after the deal, merging for local monopoly, and informational reasons.
 These reasons are not mutually exclusive and thus not easy to separate analytically.
 It should, however, be possible to distinguish informational reasons from those of local monopoly and integrations costs.
-When achieving a local monopoly - with arguably also the highest potential of cost savings - is the main motive for the observed home bias in M&A transactions, transactions that take place within an industry should display a stronger home bias: Merging with similar firms nearby saves more costs and leads to higher local monopoly power than merging with firms farer away.
+When achieving a local monopoly - with arguably also the highest potential of cost savings - is the main motive for the observed home bias, transactions that take place within an industry should display a stronger home bias: Merging with similar firms nearby saves more costs and leads to higher local monopoly power than merging with firms farther away.
 On the contrary, if the lack of (soft) information on firms further away is the main driver of the home bias, merging with firms within the same industry should display less home bias: Acquirer's knowledge of the target's business model is much higher when the target operates in the same industry as the acquirer does.
 Spatial proximity is less important in assessing a firm's value and understanding its risks and opportunities.

 Figure 8 displays the frequency distribution of the home bias for deals where acquirer and target are in different industries (four-digit SIC) and the same for deals where acquirers and targets are in the same industry, again for a hypothetical portfolio of at least 30 potential targets.
 Acquirers are considered to be in the same industry when they have either their primary or any secondary SIC in the same SIC as the target's primary or secondary SICs, according to the Thomson Financial database.
 The upper graph in figure 8 shows a mean home bias of 782 kilometers (median 1046 kilometers) for acquirers that diversify into new industries.
 This contrasts with a mean home bias of 589 kilometers (median 934 kilometers) for acquirers that buy firms within the same industry, as shown in the lower graph in figure 8.
 Diversifying acquirers thus display a much stronger home bias, which is in line with the information hypothesis.
 The mean home bias for acquisitions within an industry is 193 kilometers - or about one third - smaller: We conclude that it is the lack of soft information about remote targets that drives the home bias in M&A transactions to a large extent.
-Since there is a home bias in all transactions, both industry-internal and in diversifying transactions, the other hypotheses hold also, but to a lesser extent.
+Since there is a home bias in all transactions, both industry-internal and in diversifying transactions, the other hypotheses are still valid but to a smaller extent.